flyteorg/flytesnacks/examples/sagemaker_inference_agent/README.md

 :::{note}
 You will need to store credentials in your local environment when testing locally.
-It should follow the same pattern as
+To do so, follow the same pattern as
 [storing secrets locally](https://docs.flyte.org/en/latest/user_guide/productionizing/secrets.html#secret-discovery).
 :::